CakeSphere/Decky/readme.md

 Decks are visible and formatted but it is not currently possible to search.

 :white_square_button:  **Deck Details**:
-Decks' contents are visible but in progress.
-Prices are unavailable and many controls don't work.
+Decks’ contents are visible but in progress.
+Prices are unavailable and many controls don’t work.

 :white_square_button:  **Card Search**:
 Cards are visible and formatted but it is not currently possible to search.

 :white_square_button: **Card Details**:
 Cards contents are visible and properly formatted, but only cards from the past ten or so sets are available.
-Prices are unavailable and many controls don't work.
+Prices are unavailable and many controls don’t work.

 :white_square_button:  **Deck Builder**:
 The deck builder exists but is not currently functional.